Maitreyie99/Patient-Readmission-Analysis/README.md

 - Predict readmission likelihood using **Logistic Regression**
 - Explain predictions using **SHAP (AI Explainability)**
 - Visualize insights in an interactive **Power BI dashboard**
 ---
+##Why this Project?
+In today’s healthcare environment, reducing hospital readmissions is both a clinical necessity and a regulatory focus — tied directly to patient outcomes, reimbursement models, and operational efficiency.

+In this project, I analyzed over 100,000 patient records from 130 U.S. hospitals to build a data-driven framework that answers one critical question:

+“Which patients are most at risk of readmission — and why?”

+Using a combination of:

+📊 Demographic segmentation (age, gender, race)
+🏥 Clinical factors (diagnosis codes, inpatient/emergency visits, lab test results) 🤖 Logistic regression modeling
+💡 SHAP explainability (AI transparency)
+I was able to not only predict readmission risk but also explain the root causes driving those predictions.

+✅ This mirrors how healthcare systems today need to:

+Identify at-risk populations
+Justify interventions based on interpretable models Provide dashboards for clinical and operational teams The insights were presented in a Power BI dashboard, making it accessible for:

+Clinical operations managers
+Hospital admins
+Quality & compliance teams
+🔎 Key Takeaway:
+This wasn’t just a model — it was a simulation of a real health analytics pipeline, demonstrating how data science can reduce costs, improve care continuity, and inform hospital strategy.

+---